Ninety-five Theses: Content

 The first thesis states, "When our Lord and Master Jesus Christ said, 'Repent,' he willed the entire life of believers to be one of repentance."
-In the first few theses Luther develops the idea of repentance as the Christian's inner struggle with sin rather than the external system of sacramental confession.
-Theses 5–7 then state that the pope who Luther called the Vicar of Christ on earth can only release people from the punishments he has administered himself or through the church's system of penance, not the guilt of sin.
+In the first few theses, Luther develops the idea of repentance as the Christian's inner struggle with sin rather than the external system of sacramental confession.
+Theses 5–7 then state that the pope, whom Luther called the Vicar of Christ on earth, can only release people from the punishments he has administered himself or through the church's system of penance, not the guilt of sin.
 The pope can only announce God's forgiveness of the guilt of sin in his name.
 In theses 14–29, Luther challenged common beliefs about purgatory.
 Theses 14–16 discuss the idea that the punishment of purgatory can be likened to the fear and despair felt by dying people.
-In theses 17–24 he asserts that nothing can be definitively said about the spiritual state of people in purgatory.
+In theses 17–24, he asserts that nothing can be definitively said about the spiritual state of people in purgatory.
 He denies that the pope has any power over people in purgatory in theses 25 and 26.
 In theses 27–29, he attacks the idea that as soon as payment is made, the payer's loved one is released from purgatory.
-He sees it as encouraging sinful greed, and says it is impossible to be certain because only God has ultimate power in forgiving punishments in purgatory.
+He sees it as encouraging sinful greed and says it is impossible to be certain because only God has ultimate power in forgiving punishments in purgatory.